bluwy/website/src/posts/2020-12-21-using-apollo-client-in-sapper/index.md

 If you've tried to get Apollo Client to work with Sapper, you'll quickly notice that queries can get very repetitive, especially when implementing cache hydration.

-You may be wondering if there's a cleaner way, but unfortunately, there isn't and I'm gladly be proven wrong.
-In this post, I'll discuss the best solutions I've come about, keeping them as simple as possible.
+You may be wondering if there's a cleaner way, but unfortunately, I haven't find the perfect solution I'm satisfied with yet.
+Nevertheless, I'll discuss the best, "simplest" solutions I've come about.

 ## Table of Contents